ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 As a TI-Nspire user, installing Ndless on your calculator will enhance the Operating System with the functions required to run assembly programs.

-The Ndless User Guide is available online, make sure to read it before
+The Ndless User Guide is available online, make sure to read for installation
-installation:
+instructions:

         ->    http://ndlessly.wordpress.com/ndless-user-guide